Graphs

 Node Uniqueness and Identification: Each node in the

-array represents a specific extension instance within a group of an app, created by a specified addon.
+nodesarray represents a specific extension instance within a group of an app, created by a specified addon.
 Therefore, each extension instance should be uniquely represented by a single node.
-A node must be uniquely identified by the combination ofapp
+A node must be uniquely identified by the combination ofapp,extension_group, andname.
+Multiple entries for the same extension instance are not allowed.cautionThe following example is invalid because it defines multiple nodes for the same extension instance:

 -